VIDAKHOSHPEY22/Racing-car-game/Checklist.md

 - Fix bugs: Check our open Issues and submit a Pull Request
 - Add features: Expand the project using Pygame or other libraries
 - Improve docs: Clearer explanations and guides are always appreciated
-- Test the game on different screen resolutions and report issues
+- Test the game on different screen resolutions and report any issues you find
 - Suggest new car skins or obstacle types

 ## Need Help or Want to Collaborate?